kumarlabgit/ESL-PSC/docs/commands/README.md

 # CLI Command Docs

+- `cli-reference.md`: the full command-line reference, copied verbatim from the main README
-- `pairs.md`: automatic pair-selection command reference.
+- `pairs.md`: a focused guide to automatic pair selection
-- `site-counter.md`: site-counter command reference.
+- `site-counter.md`: a focused guide to Site Counter